 Everyone is nervous when they start a new job, but make sure that you have the support that's been agreed, and that it is working for you.
 You should also have an opportunity to talk about this in your meetings with your manager.

 As an employed disabled person, you have the right to reasonable adjustments at work.
-It doesn't matter how long you've been employed or if you're in a 'probation period'.
+It does not matter how long you've been employed or if you're in a 'probation period'.